 - Like all websites, you need a web hosting and domain, which is not free of charge.
 You need a place to store your website files on the internet.
 For this, you need a hosting provider.
 The initial cost is around $3-$10 per month.
 You will also need a domain name.
 A typical domain name costs around $10 per year.

 - You will need to install WordPress.
-Luckily, quality hosting companies like HostArmada offer 1-click WordPress installation options, which makes installing and setting up a website feel like a breeze.
+Luckily, most hosting companies offer 1-click WordPress installation options, which makes installing and setting up a website feel like a breeze.

 What is WordPress.com